ten2ten2/pokemon-team-analysis/docs/DEVELOPMENT.md

-# Pokemon Team Analysis - Development Guide
+# Pokémon Team Analysis - Development Guide

-This guide covers everything you need to know to contribute to the Pokemon Team Analysis project.
+This guide covers everything you need to know to contribute to the Pokémon Team Analysis project.

 ## 🚀 Getting Started